 Behavior problems in an individual with intellectual disability might be treated with medication or behavior therapy.
 If your family member has an intellectual disability and has any of these behaviors, treatment may be needed:

 Other behaviors may also be treatable, which is why it is important to speak with a doctor or medical staff about a diagnosis.

 How Will I Be Assessed?

-If someone in your family has mental retardation, that person will be assessed by a doctor.
+If someone in your family has intellectual disability, that person will be assessed by a doctor.
 Functional behaviors will be assessed.
 This includes an interview with the family and caregivers, a direct observation of the behavior, and an assessment of the behavior on a rating scale.
 This helps the medical provider decide the best course of treatment.
 Once a treatment plan is in place, an ongoing assessment will be completed.
 This will include repeated observation of the behaviors and will require the doctor to place the behaviors on a rating scale again at different times.
 A medical history will be taken, and a physical exam is always given.
-People with mild or moderate mental retardation will be more likely to receive a standard psychiatric interview for diagnosis, but even severe cases can be treated.
+People with mild or moderate intellectual disability will be more likely to receive a standard psychiatric interview for diagnosis, but even severe cases can be treated.
 You or a caregiver must give informed consent to have these tests and evaluations completed.
-If the individual with mental retardation is able, he or she will sign off the tests.
+If the individual with intellectual disability is able, he or she will sign off the tests.
 If not, it will be up to the legally authorized representative.

 What Will a Doctor Look For?

-For those with mental retardation who are suffering from psychological or behavioral problems, doctors will start by looking for stressors in the environment.
+For those with intellectual disability who are suffering from psychological or behavioral problems, doctors will start by looking for stressors in the environment.
 This could be the cause of worsening symptoms or things that could trigger symptoms.
 Some things to watch for include:

 - The loss of a parent or friend